SidJagarlamudi/Clyma-Frontend-1/README.md

 ### Prerequisites

-You should know how basic React apps and RoR APIs are setup.
+You should know how to setup basic React apps and RoR APIs.

 ### Installation